Marvel Super Heroes (video game): Playable characters

-Development
+Development and release

 Capcom included the four characters from X-Men: Children of the Atom which their market research had determined to be the most popular: Wolverine, Juggernaut, Magneto and Psylocke.

 The home conversions of the game were unveiled on the first day of the 1996 Electronic Entertainment Expo, with Stan Lee appearing at the booth.
 The Saturn version supports the 1 MB RAM expansion cartridge to include extra frames of animation and slightly quicker load times.

+Initially the Saturn and PlayStation versions were both scheduled to be released in Europe in time for Christmas 1997, but Capcom's European publisher Virgin Interactive delayed the Saturn version until January 24, 1998, so that it could be bundled with the 1 MB RAM cartridge.

+On September 26, 2012, the game was re-released with Marvel vs. Capcom: Clash of Super Heroes as part of the Marvel vs. Capcom Origins digital compilation for Xbox 360 (via Xbox Live Arcade) and PlayStation 3 (via PlayStation Network).
 In 2019, the game was announced as one of the titles to be included in the Marvel Arcade1Up arcade cabinet.
+In June 2024, Capcom announced that Marvel Super Heroes would be among the games included in the Marvel vs. Capcom Fighting Collection: Arcade Classics compilation, which was released the following September.

-The game was dedicated to Marvel artist Jack Kirby, who had died on February 6, 1994.
+The game was dedicated to Marvel artist Jack Kirby, who died on February 6, 1994.